The Best Ski Resorts in Idaho

 Schweitzer is a proper powder playground that's earned major love from our community.
 Spread across two bowls with spectacular views of Lake Pend Oreille, this Idaho gem offers something for everyone.
 "Glade-iator is a must on a pow day if you like trees!" raves Lukas, an advanced skier.
 The efficient lift system means more time shredding and less time queuing, while the backside smokehouse gets the thumbs up for hungry riders.
 One Snomad community member liked that "you can find stashes for days after a storm."
 Despite being less commercialised than some resorts, that's precisely what makes Schweitzer special.

-#2 Kelly Canyon Ski Area - Overall Rating
+#2 Bogus Basin - Overall Rating

 #3 Sun Valley - Overall Rating